 What will happen:

-- Your caregiver will inject your cervix or vagina with medicine to numb the area.
+- Your healthcare provider will inject your cervix or vagina with medicine to numb the area.
 He will use forceps to hold the cervix steady during the procedure.
 He will insert a wire loop through your vagina to remove abnormal tissue and stop any bleeding.
 Tissue samples will be collected and sent to a lab for testing.
 He will wash the area with iodine or a saline (salt water) solution and apply medicine to decrease bleeding.
 You will then be given a sanitary pad to wear.

 After your procedure: